-The greater Pittsburgh food action plan is a community-centered approach to a policy roadmap and regional strategies that prioritize healthy, affordable, sustainable food for all.
+The GPFAP is a community-centered approach to a policy roadmap and an action plan of strategies that prioritize healthy, affordable, and sustainable food for all.

 A regional food system, rooted in collaborative, community-based decisions, that prioritizes equity and supports the health of our people, our natural resources and our economy.

 - Enhance coordination and communication among existing food systems’ resources and agencies;

 - Center the roles of equity, sustainable agriculture and environmental stewardship in a healthy food system;

 - Support a robust regional food economy that benefits all;

 - Improve food security and public health by increasing availability and accessibility of nutritious, high-quality, affordable and locally-sourced food;

 Because our regional food system faces a number of challenges.